 Placement Testing is administered by appointment only.
 Students should utilize the the PCC Online Scheduler below to schedule their appointment.
 Students should schedule their testing appointment ASAP upon receipt of their acceptance letter, since testing appointments are limited.
 Students who wait until summer, which is Testing's busy period, to schedule an appointment may find that all testing appointments are already booked.
 Students will NOT be able to register for classes until they complete their placement test.

 What Information do I need to know before I schedule my appointment?

 - Students who arrive late by 15 minutes or more of their scheduled appointment time will forfeit their testing appointment and be required to reschedule testing.

 - Students who require special testing accomodations, including, but not limited to, large print, a reader, or a separate testing room, must contact PCC Disability Services prior to scheduling their testing appointment.
 All testing accommodations must be approved by PCC Disability Services.
 PCC Disability Services will work with a student to determine the best accommodations for them.

 - Students taking their placement test at PCC for another NC Community College are required to contact their home institution to have their placement test set-up to be remotely proctored at PCC.
 The student will still be required to schedule a testing appointment with PCC Testing.
-It is the student's responsiblity to bring their Remote Testing Voucher to PCC on the day of their appointment or to ensure that their home institution sends PCC Testing their Remote Testing Voucher prior to their testing appointment.
+It is the student's responsiiblity to bring their Remote Testing Voucher to PCC on the day of their appointment or to ensure that their home institution sends PCC Testing their Remote Testing Voucher prior to their testing appointment.

 What do I need to bring the day of testing?

 - All students are required to show a photo ID in order to test - No exceptions

-- Students who will not be attending PCC, but will be taking their placement test at PCC for another NC Community College must bring their Remote Testing Voucher or ensure that their home institution sends PCC their Remote Testing Coucher prior to their testing appointment.
+- Students testing at PCC for another NC Community College must bring their Remote Testing Voucher or ensure that their home institution sends PCC their Remote Testing Voucher prior to their testing appointment.